FIFA Women's World Cup qualification: First appearance in qualification by team

 Listed are the first appearance in the qualifying stages by a national team.
 Teams that entered for the first time but withdrew are written in italics.

 National teams results in World Cup preliminary competition (1991–2023)

-The table is updated after 2019 FIFA Women's World Cup qualification in all continents except for Asia (AFC), which is already updated the 2023 FIFA Women's World Cup qualification.
+The table is updated after 2019 FIFA Women's World Cup qualification in all continents except for Asia (AFC), which was already updated after the 2023 FIFA Women's World Cup qualification.